Back to Blog

 Opus Clip

 For VTubers specifically, the face-tracking works reasonably well with 2D and 3D avatars, which matters a lot for vertical clips.
 The templates and caption styles are polished, so your clips will look professional.
+They support multiple languages for captions too.

 The catch: it's expensive.
 You pay per minute of footage processed, and those credits disappear fast.
 The Starter plan is $15/month for 2.5 hours of video.
 Pro is $29/month for 5 hours.
 If you stream 20 hours a month, you're looking at $100+ to process everything.